There’s a lot to know about buying freezer beef. We’re here to guide you through the process…

 What can you expect when you buy a whole beef?

-We offer delivery and limited meat storage options that we can discuss when you purchase your animal.
+We offer delivery options and limited meat storage options that we can discuss when you purchase your animal.
 Delivery and storage costs are NOT included in the price of purchasing the animal.

 How much beef can I expect to get off my animal?